 PCAF is an open-access, free-of-charge collaboration.
 As PCAF develops a global harmonized standard for the way financial institutions measure and disclose climate impact, specifically financed emissions as defined under the Greenhouse Gas Protocol, it becomes possible to act to reduce impact and align with global and national policy goals.

-By carbon accounting, PCAF members become aware of their impact and are triggered to have tangible impact in the real economy.
+Through GHG accounting, PCAF members become aware of their impact and are triggered to have tangible impact in the real economy.

 At the end of 2018, PCAF members have measured the GHG emissions associated to these assets: a total of $1.2 trillion USD.
-Furthermore, already some PCAF members are taking actions on their portfolios by developing dedicated financial products that incentivize clients to engage in low-carbon solutions.
+Furthermore, some PCAF members are already taking actions on their portfolios by developing dedicated financial products that incentivize clients to engage in low-carbon solutions.

 PCAF is the only industry-led initiative in the market that enables financial institutions to assess and disclose greenhouse emissions of loans and investments through and open-source and transparent approach.